Bring-up Cisco NCS 1004

 Step 3

-Verify that the copy operation is successful.
-To verify, compare the file size at source and destination.
-Also, verify the MD5 checksum value.
+Verify that the copy is successful by comparing the file size and MD5 checksum at the source and destination.

 Step 4

-Extract the content of the compressed boot file by unzipping it in the USB drive.
-This makes the USB drive a bootable drive.
+Extract the content of the compressed boot file directly into the root folder of the USB drive.

 Note

-You must extract the contents of the zipped file ("EFI" and "boot" directories) directly in the root folder of the USB drive.
-If the unzipping application places the extracted files in a new folder, move the "EFI" and "boot" directories to the root folder of the USB drive.
+Extract the EFI and boot directories directly to the root of the USB drive.
+If the unzipping application places the extracted files in a new subfolder, move EFI and boot to the root of the USB drive.

 Step 5

-Insert the USB drive in one of the USB ports of NCS 1004.
+Insert the USB drive into one of the USB ports of NCS 1004.

 Step 6

-Reboot NCS 1004 using power cycle or console.
+Reboot NCS 1004 using a power cycle or the console.

 Step 7